|

 all models of receiver boxes.

 Q: Do I need to have a cable box for it to work?
+What if I have

 A: No, if you have analog cable, no cable box is needed.
 Just